A logical treatment of noise: Solving The Hardest Logic Puzzle Ever and its generalizations: Groundwork

 We'll use $0$, $\bot$, no, and false interchangeably, when there is no risk for confusion.
 And similarly for $1$, $\top$, yes, and true.
 And $\chi$, whatever it means.
 We'll also e.g.\ use '$=$' as a boolean function.

 With $3$ gods there are $3\cdot 2$ possibilities for the gods.
-This doubles if we are to figure out the meaning of $\chi$.
+The possibilities doubles if we are to figure out the meaning of $\chi$.
 With $3$ questions we can discern $2^3$ outcomes.
-Hence, we better remain ignorant of the meaning of $\chi$.
+Hence, we better remain ignorant of the meaning of $\chi$ if we are allowed only $3$ questions.